 - Calculation: total revenue from affiliates divided by the number of orders.

-- Importance: AOV helps in understanding buying behavior and setting commission structures.
+- Importance: AOV helps in understanding buying behavior and setting competitive commission structures.

 The cost incurred for each sale or lead generated through affiliate channels.